.png)

-For example, Hispanics are America's largest minority group, yet in Philadelphia, the Latino population is relatively small for a top 10 US city (see chart below), and unlike every other top 10 city in America where its largest Latino subgroup has its origins via immigrants, Philly's largest Latino subgroup is that of Puerto Ricans who are natural-born American citizens.
+For example, Hispanics are America's largest minority group, yet in Philadelphia, the Latino population is relatively small (see chart below), and unlike every other top 10 city in America where its largest Latino subgroup originates from immigrants, Philly's largest Latino subgroup is that of Puerto Ricans, natural-born American citizens.

 U.S. CITIES